Sponsoring young people at St. Anthony’s girls’ boarding house in Taungoo

 The challenge today is to enable children and young people with disabilities or chronic illnesses, often victims of discrimination and poorly understood, to get an education and to find work which will enable them to support themselves and their families.

 Many benefits from a collective sponsorship put in place by Children of the Mekong.
-Wherever possible they are given the opportunity to get an education, often specifically tailored to their needs and delivered by specialist teachers.
+Wherever possible children are given the opportunity to get an education, often specifically tailored to their needs and delivered by specialist teachers.

 Learn more about our privacy policy here.

-Sponsored children: 0 of 10
+Sponsored children: 7 of 15

 This sponsorship programme aims to address school dropout rates among young people in Karen State by funding boarding fees, school supplies and equipment, evening […]

-Sponsored children: 3 of 15
+Sponsored children: 17 of 20

-Sponsored children: 5 of 15
+Sponsored children: 15 of 17

-Sponsored children: 16 of 17
+Sponsored children: 45 of 50

 You might be prepared to sponsor a child, and looking around for how to complete the process.
 This article will help you break down […]